 In the beginning Roger combined using his snoring screen along with his new IQoro training.

-When I began to notice the results of IQoro after just a month, I stopped using the device because it chafed and was painful.
+– When I began to notice the results of IQoro after just a month, I stopped using the snoring screen because it chafed and was painful.

 Roger’s partner also noticed that his snores had become less in number and in intensity.
 For Roger, it is the neuromuscular training device IQoro that has made the difference.

 The training is simple.
 I can absolutely recommend IQoro.